 AVERAGE works in the same way as SUM, except that it returns the average of the selected cells, rather than the sum of the contents as shown below.

 Excel is a versatile and very powerful piece of software.
 Unfortunately, this power and versatility can mean that using Excel can become complicated.
-In today’s hub, I have provided a beginners guide to:
+In today’s article, I have provided a beginners guide to:

 - Creating basic formulas

 - Using mathematical operators such as + - * and /